 Among the grassy hills and stone monuments of Tulocay Cemetery lie buried a thousand stories waiting to be told.

-In October 2020, the Napa County Historical Society launched the first phase of a three year project to tell 27 of these stories through interactive, self-guided and virtual tours of Tulocay Cemetery and the surrounding community hosted by the historical figures themselves.
-Beginning with Maria de Jesus Higuera Juarez (1815-1890), who came to life in the premiere, October 29, 2020, hosted by the Napa County Historical Society and the Napa Valley Shakespeare Festival.
+In October 2020, the Napa Valley Shakespeare Festival (NVSF) partnering with the Napa County Historical Society launched the first phase of NVSF’s Voices of the Napa Valley, an ongoing project to tell Tulocay’s stories through interactive, self-guided and virtual tours of the Cemetery and the surrounding community narrated by historical figures.
+Beginning with Maria de Jesus Higuera Juarez (1815-1890), history came to life in the premiere on October 29, 2020, produced by NVSF and hosted by NCHS.

 The Camp Fire Girls, as described in song by Dorothy MacLean on February 16, 1987.
 Listen to the full oral history.